DioDogHater/DioRaster/README.md

 # Requirements
 You will need the `cmake` build platform and any C compiler to compile this project.
-Please note that there might be mistakes made for the Windows port.
+Please note that there might be mistakes made for the Windows port.\
+IF YOU DO NOT WANT TO USE SDL2 AT ALL, PLEASE REMOVE THE FOLLOWING LINE IN `CMakeLists.txt`:\
+`target_link_libaries(raster SDL2)`\
 If you desire to use SDL too, you will need to have the libary installed and link it properly.
 I use the system-wide installed version of SDL2, but for windows, you're gonna have to set it up yourself. *Sorry.*

 # Using Wavefront (.obj) meshes